 or cross-disciplinary, nature of the HRP research as captured in the HRR

 relational database.
 Tasks or gaps may be associated with one or more gaps or

 The HRP PRD defines, documents, and allocates the requirements to each of the

-Medical Capability (ExMC), Human Health Countermeasures (HHC), ISS Medical
+Medical Capability (ExMC), Human Factors and Behavioral Performance (HFBP), Human Health Countermeasures (HHC), ISS Medical

 requirements are derived to satisfy the exploration mission requirements from